wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 * [const assertion statements](https://www.w3.org/TR/WGSL/#const-assert-statement)
 * [switch clauses](https://www.w3.org/TR/WGSL/#switch-statement)

-> [!NOTE]
-> *Translate-time attributes* are not allowed in places where removal of the syntax node would lead to syntactically incorrect code.
+> _*Translate-time attributes* are not allowed in places where removal of the syntax node would lead to syntactically incorrect code.
 The current set of *translate-time attribute* locations guarantees that the code is syntactically correct after specialization.
-This is why *translate-time attributes* are not allowed before expressions.
+This is why *translate-time attributes* are not allowed before expressions._

 ### Update to the WGSL grammar